FOR608: Enterprise-Class Incident Response & Threat Hunting™

 In the next module, we move on to look at key aspects of the Apple macOS operating system.
 These hosts have become more prevalent in many enterprise networks.
 Therefore, it's important that incident responders have some understanding and training for responding to such systems.
 Before diving into the incident response techniques, we discuss the history and current ecosystem of macOS and Apple mobile devices.
 We then move into important topics such as the Apple Filesystem (APFS), the file and directory structure, and important file types for Mac analysis such as the Property List (plist) configuration file.

 After establishing a solid foundation for Linux and Mac forensic analysis, we then turn our attention to the concept of containerized microservices.
 Containers are a popular way to deploy applications and services in a reliable and repeatable way.
 The most common platform for containers is Docker, which is where we focus our attention in FOR608.
 Discussions on the architecture and management of Docker containers help students understand where to focus their analysis.
-A specific triage workflow is also covered to arm analysts with a repeatable process for quick and effective response.
+A specific triage workflow is also covered to arm analysts with a repeatable process for quick and effective response against individual containers as well as the container host.

 Exercises